anc3435/anc3435.github.io/_publications/chan:chowdhury:SOaRD:2024.md

 ---
-title: "Core Cosmology Library: Precision Cosmological Predictions for LSST"
+title: "Predicting Serious Postoperative Complications and Evaluating Racial Fairness in Machine Learning Algorithms for Metabolic and Bariatric Surgery"
 collection: publications
 permalink: /publications/chisari-et-al-2019
 excerpt: "The Core Cosmology Library (CCL) is a C library (with a python interface) to compute cosmological observables including distances, angular power spectra, correlation functions, halo bias and the halo mass function.
 Routines in CCL have been vetted with an extensive suite of validation tests to ensure numerical accuracy."
-date: 2019-5-1
+date: 2024
-venue: 'ApJS'
+Journal: Surgery for Obesity and Related Diseases
 classes: wide
 publ: "true"
 ---